realm/realm-kotlin-samples/AppServicesUsageSamples/apps/presence-detection/README.md

 In this sample we use local connectivity detection to change the behavior of the connectivity control button, it would disconnect or connect the session based on whether there is or not connectivity.

-## Listen for external connectivity
+## Tracking connectivity of external devices

 There are different approaches on how we can propagate to other parties the connectivity status of a client.

 ### Forwarding logs

-This approach exclusively use App services resources to perform the detection exclusively on the server premise.
+This approach exclusively use App services resources to perform the detection exclusively on the server.

 App services would log any user connectivity change in the logs as a `Sync` type event.
 App services support forwarding these logs to predefined functions.